Samuel-Ricardo/travel_simulator/README.md

 <p align="justify">

-Once Apache Kafka, Zookeper, Elastic Search and Kibana are up, we can start the project :D (to go back for root project folder: `$ cd ../../`)
+Once Apache Kafka, Confluent Dashboard, Zookeper, Elastic Search and Kibana are up, we can start the project :D (to go back for root project folder: `$ cd ../../`)

 </p>